 Penned by Jim Caron and Darryl Notter Applewood Founders and First Owners 1985 - 2009

-On the last day of their stay they decided to hit some of the open houses around the Northwood Golf Course.
-One of the open houses was being held by a real-estate agent that Darryl had known in the city.
-Thinking of possibly purchasing a small weekend get-away, they asked the agent to keep his eyes open for something.
+On the last day of their stay, they decided to hit some of the open houses around the Northwood Golf Course.
+One of the open houses was held by a real-estate agent that Darryl knew in San Francisco.
+Thinking of possibly purchasing a small weekend get-away near the Sonoma Coast, they asked the agent to keep his eyes open for something.
 The rest is history… the history of Applewood Inn.

-The following June, the two made an offer on a eleven bedroom, seven-thousand square foot bed and breakfast inn on six acres christened “The Estate” by the real-estate consortium which had lavishly restored the historic Mission-Revival home built in 1922 by Ralph “Rooster” Belden for his wife Gretchen “Pet” and their son John “Bunny” Belden.
+The following June, the two made an offer on an eleven bedroom, seven-thousand-square-foot bed and breakfast inn in Guerneville, California, on six acres christened “The Estate” by the real-estate consortium which lavishly restored the historic Mission-Revival home built in 1922 by Ralph “Rooster” Belden for his wife Gretchen “Pet” and their son John “Bunny” Belden.

-Soon private dinner parties were taking place in the inn’s elegant dining room and small business conferences were requesting and being provided with breakfast, lunch and dinner.
+Soon private dinner parties were taking place in the inn’s elegant dining room and small business conferences were requesting and being provided with breakfast, lunch, and dinner.
 It’s hard to imagine today with Sonoma County’s international reputation as a gourmet dining destination, but at the time “The Estate” was one of only a handful of establishments offering fine dining in the county.

 The Restaurant at Applewood Opens to the General Public

-During this time, the inn continued to garner acclaim and was listed in every guidebook (this was pre-Internet) and had received glowing reviews in almost all the newspapers and magazines, both for comfort of accommodations and excellence in dining.
+During this time, the inn continued to garner acclaim and was listed in every guidebook (this was pre-Internet) and had received glowing reviews in almost all the newspapers and magazines, both for the comfort of the accommodations and excellence in dining.

 Jimmy and Darryl Hang their Aprons

 David immediately took the kitchen and dining room experience at the newly baptized “Applewood Inn” to a whole new culinary level and was responsible, along with Jim Caron, for the design and construction of the inn’s new restaurant to be included in the second phase of expansion in 1998-1999.
-This phase also included the addition of the “Gate House” which had three new guest suites and a reception area.
+This phase also included the addition of the “Gate House,” which had three new guest suites and a reception area.

-The New Restaurant is Built to Resemble a Barn
+The New Restaurant Is Built to Resemble a Barn

-The free-standing restaurant building, inspired by a previously existing barn on the property, was a nod to the estate’s history as an apple orchard (there are still a handful of the nearly century old “Gravenstein” apple trees in the inn’s gardens and orchards,) and Applewood’s award winning wine cellar.
+The free-standing restaurant building, inspired by a previously existing barn on the property, was a nod to the estate’s history as an apple orchard (there are still a handful of the nearly century-old Gravenstein apple trees in the inn’s gardens and orchards) and Applewood’s award-winning wine cellar.